timothyr/ethernet-over-serial-guide/README.md

 * 1x 4gb or larger SD card
 * 1x SD card reader

+Optional
+* 1x extra keyboard - for device Variscite
+* 1x extra monitor with HDMI in - for device Variscite

 ### Kernel Modifications

 At the time of writing, we are using Debian Jessie Release 2 - 4.1.15.